 Results in better engagement

 Email personalization also helps you establish an emotional connection with your audience.
-By doing so, you can achieve higher engagements with your emails.
+By doing so, you can achieve higher engagement with your emails.

 Once that’s done, the subscribers will know who you are, what you do, and whether they are interested in staying engaged with your business.